 This railroad is on the south side of the Kneehill Creek.
-On both sides of the village (west/east) you can still see this railroad flying over (2016).
+On both sides of the village (west/east) you can still see this railroad bed flying over (2016), and you can walk some of it.
 This railroad was operated by CP rail.
 Glenbow museum in Calgary has photos of this railroad under construction on file.
-This railroad was primarily used to support the coal mining in the area.
+This railroad was primarily used to support the coal mining and farming in the area.

 Train Station - Bench

 |57ft / 40ft||spur line / in the storage shed|

 The track inspector:

 |CP painted electric (12v) powered 8 wheels on trucks with lights, engine sound effects and horn.